algolia/instantsearch/packages/algoliasearch-helper/README.md

 `change`: get notified when a property has changed in the helper

-`requestsent` : get notified just before the request is sent to Algolia
+`search` : get notified when a request is sent to Algolia

 #### Listen to the `result` event